brandon-rhodes/pyephem/ephem/doc/tutorial.rst

 >>> print("%s %s %s" % (iss.rise_time, iss.transit_time, iss.set_time))
 2003/3/23 00:00:50 2003/3/23 00:03:26 2003/3/23 00:06:01

+The ``transit_time`` for an artificial satellite is actually defined in PyEphem as the moment at which it is at highest altitude, not the moment at which it crosses (transits) the local meridian.

 Note that earth satellites are fast movers — in this case rising and setting in less than six minutes!
 They can therefore have multiple risings and settings each day,